SupriyaShekar123/-frapp-frontend/README.md

 ### 👩‍💻👨‍💻 Who are we?👨‍💻👩‍💻

-We’re four full stack developers from the [Codaisseur](https://codaisseur.com/hire-developers/) Academy, coming from four different countries who teamed up to contribute to the  Codisseur Hackaton project by implementing new features.
+We’re four full stack developers from the [Codaisseur](https://codaisseur.com/hire-developers/) Academy, coming from  different continents who teamed up to contribute to the  Codisseur Hackaton project by implementing new features.

 **Reinko Brink** - [_github_](https://github.com/Kruxk), [_linkedin_](https://www.linkedin.com/in/reinko-brink/)